datalayer-examples/jupyterlab-extensions-example/README.md

 [![Datalayer](https://assets.datalayer.design/datalayer-25.svg)](https://datalayer.io)

-# JupyterLab Extension Examples
+# JupyterLab Extensions Example

-> A collection of extensions examples to better understand the options to extend JupyterLab.
+> Extensions example to better understand the options to extend JupyterLab.

 Please [read the documentation](https://github.com/datalayer-examples/jupyterlab-extensions-example/blob/main/docs/index.md) to install, use and know more on the internals of these extensions.